What Is a Guideline? Definition, Examples, and How It Differs From a Policy

 Why Organizations Use Guidelines

-Guidelines are also useful when you want to influence behavior positively, such as encouraging inclusive meeting norms, improving documentation habits, or reducing after-hours communication.
+Guidelines are also useful when you want to influence behavior positively — encouraging inclusive meeting norms, improving documentation habits, or reducing after-hours communication.

 Guideline vs Policy: What Is the Difference?